Nevysha/Cozy-Nest/PATCHNOTE.md

-# Add to push this update a bit sooner than expected due to a1111 1.2.0 update.
-Enjoy the new image browser!

 ## Compatibility

-From a1111 5ab7f213 commit to the 1.2.1 release.
+ - From a1111 5ab7f213 commit to the 1.2.1 release.
+ - Vlad's fork from commit beff89ba

+## Minor changes & fixes in 2.1.2

+- [x]  Fix for Vlad's fork compatibility

 ## Minor changes & fixes in 2.1.1